Laxilef/OTGateway/README.md

   ```
 </details>
 After these settings, you can enable the "Equitherm" and/or "PID" modes and configure them as described below.

+## Troubleshooting
+**Q:** Controller in monitor/readon mode (cannot set temperature, etc.)<br>
+**A:** Try changing the "Master Member ID", this is most likely the problem.
+If you don't know which identifier is valid for your boiler, you need to use brute force.

+**Q:** The boiler does not respond to setting the heating temperature.<br>
+**A:** Try checking the "Opentherm summer/winter mode", "Opentherm CH2 enabled", "Opentherm heating CH1 to CH2" checkboxes one by one and all together on the "setup" page.
+If this doesn't work, see above.

+**Q:** My boiler does not have a hot water heating function.
+How to turn it off?<br>
+**A:** Uncheck "Opentherm DHW present" on the "setup" page.

 ## About modes